imagej/imagej.github.io/pages/BigDataViewer.md

-Each bookmark has an assigned shortcut key, i.e., you can have bookmarks "a", "A", "b", ..., "1", "2", etc. To set a bookmark for the current view, press  and then the shortcut you want to use for the bookmark.
-To recall bookmark, press  and then the shortcut of the bookmark.
+Each bookmark has an assigned shortcut key, i.e., you can have bookmarks "a", "A", "b", ..., "1", "2", etc. To set a bookmark for the current view, press {% include key content='Shift|B' %}

+`and then the shortcut you want to use for the bookmark.`

+To recall bookmark, press {% include key content='B' %}

+`and then the shortcut of the bookmark.`

 BigDataViewer provides visual feedback for setting and recalling bookmarks.
-When you press , the message "**set bookmark:**" appears in the lower right corner of the main window, prompting to press the bookmark shortcut next.
+When you press {% include key content='Shift|B' %} , the message "**set bookmark:**" appears in the lower right corner of the main window, prompting to press the bookmark shortcut next.

 ![bdv-set-bookmark.png](bdv-set-bookmark.png "bdv-set-bookmark.png")

-Now press the key you want to use as a shortcut, for example .
-The prompt message will change to "**set bookmark: a**" indicating that you have set a bookmark with shortcut .
-Instead of pressing a shortcut key you can abort using .
+Now press the key you want to use as a shortcut, for example {% include key content='A' %} .
+The prompt message will change to "**set bookmark: a**" indicating that you have set a bookmark with shortcut {% include key content='A' %} .
+Instead of pressing a shortcut key you can abort using {% include key content='esc' %} .

-Similarly, when you press  to recall a bookmark, the prompt message "**go to bookmark:**" appears.
-Now press the shortcut of the bookmark you want to recall, for example .
-The prompt message will change to "**go to bookmark: a**" and the view will move to the bookmarked location.
-Instead of pressing a shortcut key you can abort using .
+Similarly, when you press {% include key content='B' %}

+`to recall a bookmark, the prompt message "`**`go``   ``to`` ``bookmark:`**`" appears.`

+Now press the shortcut of the bookmark you want to recall, for example
+{% include key content='A' %} .
+The prompt message will change to "**go
+to bookmark: a**" and the view will move to the bookmarked location.
+Instead of pressing a shortcut key you can abort using {% include key content='esc' %} .

-Note, that bookmark shortcuts are case-sensitive, i.e.,  and  refer to distinct bookmarks "a" and "A" respectively.
+Note, that bookmark shortcuts are case-sensitive, i.e., {% include key content='A' %}

+`and`

+{% include key content='Shift|A' %}

+`refer to distinct bookmarks "a" and "A" respectively.`

 The bookmarking mechanism can also be used to bookmark and recall orientations.
+Press {% include key content='O' %}

-Press  and then a bookmark shortcut to recall only the orientation of that bookmark.
+`and then a bookmark shortcut to recall only the orientation of that bookmark.`

 This rotates the view into the rotation of the bookmarked view (but does not zoom or translate to the bookmarked location).
 The rotation is around the current mouse location (i.e., the point under the mouse stays fixed).

 ### Loading and Saving Settings